RedSpearStudios/discord-bot/README.md

 ### Adding bot to server

 - You will need to be an admin of the server you are adding the bot to (or at least have the correct permissions to add a bot to a server).
-- Select your application in the discord dev portal, click OAuth2, then url generator, add the `bot` scope > with `Manager Server`, `Manage Channels` & `Send Messages` bot permissions.
+- Select your application in the discord dev portal, click OAuth2, then url generator, add the `bot` scope > with `Manage Server`, `Manage Channels` & `Send Messages` bot permissions.
 - That should generate a url that looks something like this: `https://discord.com/api/oauth2/authorize?client_id=BOT_ID&permissions=2096&scope=bot`.
   - N.B.
 The permissions are bitwise: `2096` reflects the permissions required for the actions of this bot.
 - Follow the prompts and your bot should be added to your server